reddcoin-project/rddutil/hdkeychain/README.md

 - Support for multi-layer derivation
 - Easy serialization and deserialization for both private and public extended keys
-- Support for custom networks by registering them with btcnet
+- Support for custom networks by registering them with rddnet
-- Obtaining the underlying EC pubkeys, EC privkeys, and associated bitcoin addresses ties in seamlessly with existing btcec and btcutil types which provide powerful tools for working with them to do things like sign transations and generate payment scripts
+- Obtaining the underlying EC pubkeys, EC privkeys, and associated Reddcoin addresses ties in seamlessly with existing btcec and rddutil types which provide powerful tools for working with them to do things like sign transations and generate payment scripts
 - Uses the btcec package which is highly optimized for secp256k1